faysal-ahmad/idreesia-digitalocean/README.md

 # Overview

-This repository Contains the Ddocker-Compose file and helper scripts to get the idreesia-erp up and running on a digital ocean droplet.
+This repository Contains the Docker-Compose file and helper scripts to get the idreesia-erp up and running on a digital ocean droplet.

 ## Setup Steps